 Roadrunner is the journal of the RRC and is published 3 times a year with a wide range of content on all sorts of aspects of running.
 Some recent articles from Roadrunner, updated to edition 195, Summer 2011, can be read here.

-The John Jewell Film Archive - some clips now available
+The John Jewell Film Archive

 The late John Lewell, an ex-President of the RRC, has given a very generous bequest to the RRC, and one of the major things it has being used for is the digitisation of his large collection of films, which is currently kept at the athletics archive in Birmingham University.
 There are 53 8mm reels, with a wealth of records of road and track running, from the 1950 Commonwealth Games right into the 1990s.
 The digitising process has now been completed, and a selection of the films are being made viewable on this website.